RyanJarv/roles/README.md

 number of sub-accounts in the organization with the tag `"role-scanning-account": "true"`, and enable all regions in all sub-accounts.

 This feature is disabled currently.
-I'll include the benchmarks below for reference though:
+See below for benchmarks though.

-### Benchmarks
+### Organization Setup Benchmarks

+Note: Org setup is not supported currently, I'm just including this section for reference.

 With the [Organization Setup](#organization-setup) enabled, running on a c6g.2xlarge arm64 instance in us-east-1, with the SNS and SQS [plugins enabled](./pkg/plugins/main.go):